HoseaCodes/PDF-Master/README.md

 - **Functionality**: Deletes inactive user accounts after one year, removing corresponding MongoDB entries and deleting associated PDFs from AWS S3.

+## Security

+- **Vault Integration**: All sensitive credentials, including AWS access keys, are stored securely in Vault.
+- **AWS IAM**: A dedicated user (polly-user) with limited permissions is used for AWS Polly services.
+- **Credential Management**: AWS credentials are stored in `polly-user_accessKeys.csv` which should be kept secure and never committed to version control.

 ## Contributing

 Feel free to submit issues and pull requests if you'd like to contribute to the project.